Moroccans in France: Religion

-According to the national survey of 2020 holden by the INSEE, 65% of the French of Moroccan origin adhered to Islam; at the same time, 5% of the French of Moroccan origin adhered to Christianity, of whom 3% were Catholics and 2% other Christians (without further specification), and 4% to Judaism.
+According to the national survey of 2020 held by INSEE, 65% of French Moroccans adhered to Islam; 5% adhered to Christianity, of whom 3% were Catholics and 2% other Christians (without further specification); and 4% to Judaism.
 25% of the French of Moroccan origin declared that they had no religion.
-According to the same survey 89% of Moroccan-born people in France adhered to Islam.
+According to the same survey, 89% of Moroccan-born people in France adhered to Islam.